sstelfox/stelfox.net/content/knowledge_base/misc/homoglyph_attacks.md

 title: Homoglyph Attacks
 ---

+# Homoglyph Attacks

-A [homoglyph](1) attack is making use of common UTF-8 high order characters that look virtually identical to different ASCII characters.
+A [homoglyph][1] attack is making use of common UTF-8 high order characters that look virtually identical to different ASCII characters.
 For example decimal character 1029 looks like an uppercase S. Demonstrated in the following
 snippet: